 While the project endpoint is the extreme right point on the chart marks on the final day of the sprint or project.

-There is an ideal work remaining line on the burndown chart whose starting point is on the top left of the y-axis where the x-value of the chart is zero and endpoint are on the bottom right of the chart where y-value of the chart is zero.
+There is an ideal work remaining line on the burndown chart whose starting point is on the top left of the y-axis where the x-value of the chart is zero and endpoint are on the bottom right of the chart where the y-value of the chart is zero.
 At the start, it shows the total work required to perform while in the end, it represents that all the work has been completed.

 While there is another line that is for the representation of actual remaining work.
 It fluctuates above and below the ideal line.